Find Affordable College Courses

 Full Health Professions at Columbia College Report

-With a ranking of #7, Southern Wesleyan University did quite well on this year’s most popular schools for health professions students working on their online bachelor’s degree.
-Located in the suburb of Central, SWU is a private not-for-profit school with a small student population.
+Southern Wesleyan University ranked #7 on this year’s Most Popular Online Health Professions Bachelor’s Degree Schools in South Carolina list.
+Located in the suburb of Central, SWU is a private not-for-profit college with a small student population.

 Of the 6 students majoring in health professions at SWU, 17% are male and 83% are female.